jmatah/graphql-chat/README.md

 ### Chat system
 This chat is losely based on [kimutaiRop's Graphene Chat](https://github.com/kimutaiRop/django-graphene-chat), and is still a work in progress!

+I wanted a One to One chat system for a React Based front end/ Android App.

 ### Create Room:
 `mutation {
 	createChat( userName: "jatin" ) {